 Data at hand

 Preventing cognitive decline is an important health goal.
-The WHO estimates that there are about 50 million people in the world affected by dementia, predicting that in the next thirty years this number will triple.
+The WHO estimates that there are about 55 million people in the world affected by dementia, predicting that in the next thirty years this number will triple.
+This is expected to rise to 78 million in 2030, and by 2050 139 million people are predicted to be affected.
+About 60-70% of cases are affected by the most common form of dementia, Alzheimer’s disease.

 In Italy, the Istituto Superiore di Sanità or ISS speaks of 1 million people affected, plus 900 thousand who are diagnosed with a risk condition, known as isolated cognitive impairment.